Let the Nations Be Glad!, 30th Anniversary Edition

 Conrad Mbewe, pastor, Kabwata Baptist Church; founding chancellor of the African Christian University

-"Let the Nations Be Glad! is one of those seminal works that is so rare its value is not fully recognized until time shows it more clearly.
+"Let the Nations Be Glad! is one of those seminal works that are so rare that their value is not fully recognized until time shows it more clearly.
 Churches, seminaries, and missionaries for the last thirty years have drawn heavily on this resource in recognizing the theological underpinnings of the Great Commission.
 By putting worship at the center of missions, the motivation and goal of missions find their right place and the God of the Bible is honored.
 Piper, by the grace of our God, has blessed the church, and by implication the ends of the earth, with this resource.
 May the King be pleased to use it as powerfully for another thirty years."

 Brooks Buser, president, Radius International